 Why Do We Celebrate Samhain?

 Because Samhain is also known as the witch’s new year, think of it as a reset.
-Similar to our New Year celebrations, Samhain is a time to look pack on the past (both the past 12 months as well as the past in general – personal and historical) and to set goals for the future.
+Similar to our New Year celebrations, Samhain is a time to look back on the past (both the past 12 months as well as the past in general – personal and historical) and to set goals for the future.

 Samhain is a time of release.
 Instead of holding onto the past, you can let it go.
 It is an ending and a new beginning.